GBRICS Partnership

 Who developed GBRICS?

-The GBRICS Partnership was developed by a broad coalition of 17 hospitals, four local behavioral health authorities, and many behavioral health experts and community leaders across the four local jurisdictions.
-Here is the full list of GBRICS Partners (Click to open PDF document)
+The GBRICS Partnership project was developed by a broad coalition of 17 hospitals, four local behavioral health authorities, and many behavioral health experts and community leaders across the four local jurisdictions.
+Together they form the Central Maryland Crisis Response System.
+Here is the full list of project partners.

-Initial investment of funding for GBRICS was made available by the Maryland Health Services Cost Review Commission Regional Partnership Catalyst Grant Program.
-To see the full list of collaborators, see the full GBRICS Partnership Proposal.
+Initial investment of funding for the project was made available by the Maryland Health Services Cost Review Commission Regional Partnership Catalyst Grant Program.
+For the full list of collaborators, see the full GBRICS Partnership Project Proposal.

 Community Engagement

-The Greater Baltimore Regional Integrated Crisis System (GBRICS) Partnership committed early on to meaningful community engagement to help inform system change and the design of Partnership-funded services.
-As a part of this commitment, the Community Engagement Committee (CEC) and Local Community Engagement (CE) Subcommittee carried out an online survey and roundtables from July 2021 to March 2022.
+The project committed early on to meaningful community engagement to help inform system change and the design of project-funded services.
+As a part of this commitment, the Community Engagement Committee (CEC) and Local Community Engagement (CE) Subcommittee conducted an online survey and roundtable discussions between July 2021 and March 2022.

-Results, themes and next steps influenced by more than 500 residents of the Greater Baltimore Region have been compiled into the 2021-22 Community Engagement Report.
+Results, themes and next steps influenced by more than 500 residents of the Central Maryland Region (Baltimore City, Baltimore County, Carroll County and Howard County) have been compiled into the 2021-22 Community Engagement Report.

 GBRICS Council

-The GBRICS Council guides the overall strategy, implementation and sustainability of GBRICS initiatives.
+The GBRICS Council guides the overall strategy, implementation and sustainability of GBRICS Partnership project initiatives.
 The Council has 21 seats, intentionally structured to include key partners.

 Council Meetings